TippyToo/game025-final/README.md

 ### Health Mechanics

-The player character’s health, located in the corner of the screen and indicated by a number of hearts, lowers when damaged by enemies and obstacles and does not replenish on its own.
+The player character’s health, located in the corner of the screen and indicated by a number of energy bars, lowers when damaged by enemies and obstacles and does not replenish on its own.
 Should the player character run out of health, the player character dies and the game is restarted from the start of the level.
 Health can be replenished at the occasional barrelfire.

 ## Enemies